Download a detailed PDF brochure and unlock an exclusive discount for this tour

 Londonderry: With a Local Specialist explore inside the city walls.
 See the Gothic Guildhall and the Georgian houses of Shipquay Street.

 Belfast: Join a Local Specialist to hear about the history of the city and learn of its progress and current prosperity.
-See the murals in different locations indicating the political sentiments of local residents.
+You’ll explore iconic sights like the Big Fish at Donegall Quay, the Titanic Quarter, and the famous Samson and Goliath cranes.
+Along the way, you’ll also visit Belfast City Hall and see murals in various locations that reflect the political sentiments of the local residents.

 Glasgow: See the grand public buildings of Glasgow, including George Square.